blsh/rpcman/README.md

     go get github.com/fjukstad/rpcman

-run the rpc server
+Test it by cloning down the repo and running

     python server.py

-Test it by cloning down the repo and running
+and

     go run test/test.go